18F/formservice-iac/README.md

         - After running `terragrunt apply`, we expect there to be at least ***four*** running tasks for the service
         - Eventually, we expect the original two running tasks to be marked for termination
 1. Run smoke tests on the application

+### Certificates
+We manage three categories of certificates: domain-validated TLS certificates, database certificates, and container TLS certificates

+- we only update database certificates when amazon expires them

+### Create or replace container certificates
+For each task in ECS, we have three running containers:
+    - a container running an nginx-proxy
+    - a container running the service (either an api-server for each tenant or the pdf-server)
+    - a container running TwistlockDefender, our security vulnerability scanning software

+We use self-signed container TLS certificates to encrypt traffic between the nginx-proxy container and the respective service (api-server or pdf-server), and the nginx-proxy and the Application Load Balancer (ALB)

+1. Generate a Certificate Signing Request (CSR) and private key for each environment: dev, test, prod
+    1. Connect to the prod-mgmt-server and navigate to the `/home/ssm-user/certs/container/` directory
+        - this directory is backed up to s3 on an hourly basis
+    1. Run the following command to generate the CSR and private key for each environment: dev, test, and prod
+        - `openssl req -new -newkey rsa:4096 -nodes -out <YYYYMMDD>_<domain>.csr -keyout <YYYYMMDD>_<domain>.key -subj "/C=US/ST=District of Columbia/L=Washington/O=GSA/CN=<domain>"`
+        - for container certificates, use the following domains for each environment:
+            - dev.local
+                - `openssl req -new -newkey rsa:4096 -nodes -out 20220629_dev_local.csr -keyout 20220629_dev_local.key -subj "/C=US/ST=District of Columbia/L=Washington/O=GSA/CN=dev.local"`
+            - test.local
+                - `openssl req -new -newkey rsa:4096 -nodes -out 20220629_test_local.csr -keyout 20220629_test_local.key -subj "/C=US/ST=District of Columbia/L=Washington/O=GSA/CN=test.local"`
+            - prod.local
+                - `openssl req -new -newkey rsa:4096 -nodes -out 20220629_prod_local.csr -keyout 20220629_prod_local.key -subj "/C=US/ST=District of Columbia/L=Washington/O=GSA/CN=prod.local"`
+1. Create a self-signed certificate using the newly generated CSR and private key
+    1. Run the following command to create a self-signed certificate for each environment: dev, test, prod
+        - `openssl x509 -signkey <YYYYMMDD>_<domain>.key -in <YYYYMMDD>_<domain>.csr -req -days 365 -out <YYYYMMDD>_<domain>.crt`
+        - dev.local
+            - `openssl x509 -signkey 20220629_dev_local.key -in 20220629_dev_local.csr -req -days 365 -out 20220629_dev_local.crt`
+        - test.local
+            - `openssl x509 -signkey 20220629_test_local.key -in 20220629_test_local.csr -req -days 365 -out 20220629_test_local.crt`
+        - prod.local
+            - `openssl x509 -signkey 20220629_prod_local.key -in 20220629_prod_local.csr -req -days 365 -out 20220629_prod_local.crt`

+1. Upload the artifacts to s3
+    - we should now have a CSR, a private key, and a certificate for each environment in the `/home/ssm-user/certs/container/` directory:
+        - ```
+        20220629_dev_local.crt
+        20220629_dev_local.csr
+        20220629_dev_local.key
+        20220629_prod_local.crt
+        20220629_prod_local.csr
+        20220629_prod_local.key
+        20220629_test_local.crt
+        20220629_test_local.csr
+        20220629_test_local.key
+        ```
+    - the directory `/home/ssm-user/certs/` on the `prod-mgmt-server` is backed up to `s3://faas-prod-mgmt-bucket` on an hourly basis
+1. Enter the private key and certificate into AWS Secrets Manager in each AWS environment (dev, test, prod) for each service
+    1. Navigate to `AWS Secrets Manager > Secrets` in the AWS Console
+        - there are secrets for each service (each tenant api-server and the pdf-server)
+        - repeat the following steps for each service
+    1. Click on the secret for the appropriate service
+    1. Click **Retrieve secret value** to display the secrets
+    1. Click **Edit** to edit the secrets
+    1. Click the **Plaintext** tab to edit the secrets in a minified json format
+    1. Replace the secret values of the `SSL_KEY` and `SSL_CERT`
+        - each secret value needs to be on one line, not in originally generated multiline format
+        - in a text editor, replace all invisible new lines with the newline character (`\n`)
+    1. Click the **Save** button

+1. Replace the

 ### Deploy bastion host mgmt-server
 We use an EC2 instance as a bastion host for miscellaneous management of the cloud infrastructure.